mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/README.md

    can also upload the cert to IAM, so it can be used with an ELB or ALB.
 These certs are meant for private/internal use only, such as to set up end-to-end encryption within an AWS account.
 The only IP address in the cert will be 127.0.0.1 and localhost, so you can test your servers locally.
-You can also use the servers with the ELB or ALB, as the AWS load balancers don't verify the CA.
+You can also use the servers with the ELB or ALB, as the AWS load balancers don't verify the CA. Also see [Loading TLS secrets from AWS Secrets Manager](https://github.com/gruntwork-io/aws-sample-app/blob/master/core-concepts.md#loading-tls-secrets-from-aws-secrets-manager)

 - `generate-trust-stores.sh`: This script is meant to be used to automatically generate a Key Store and Trust Store, which are typically used with Java apps to securely store SSL certificates.
 If they don't already exist, the Key